…and some useful information about your trip 😉

 Still, the Hungarian Parliament is definitely one of the most impressive buildings and landmarks in Budapest that has become a symbol of the capital.

-Because of the wetness of the river, the dirty air and the countless details on the building, there are almost constant ongoing repair and restoration works on the Parliament building.
+Because of the high level of humidity coming from the river, the dirty air and the countless details on the building, there are almost constant ongoing repair and restoration works on the Parliament building.

 Its height of 96 meters is tied to the number 96 – a very important one for the Hungarians, because of the celebration of a thousand years from the conquest of Pannonia (present-day Hungary), in 1896 from the Magyars and the creation of the Hungarian state.